-Privacy Policy - June 2025
+Privacy Policy - June 2026

-Grofar is a company registered in England and Wales under company number 09505988, whose registered address is at Walden House, Foxcombe Road, Boars Hill Oxford OX1 5DL.
+Grofar is a company registered in England and Wales under company number 09505988, whose registered address is at Walden House, Foxcombe Road, Boars Hill, Oxford, OX1 5DL.

 For details about how we process data on behalf of our customers (schools or colleges) as a data processor, please see our Data Protection and Sharing Policy.